 - Start crafting your engagement survey

-Here, we share the 20 questions that you should use, why they’re important, and what we see as the typical score across our benchmarks.
+Here, we share 20 employee engagement survey questions that you should use, why they’re important, and what we see as the typical score across our benchmarks.

 In all twenty of the questions that follow, you’ll see typical benchmark scores for each.
 We used our ‘All Industry’ data to provide the most general interpretation of each question.
 However, as our Chief Scientist Jason McPherson explains, “Our data is biased towards New Tech companies, who would typically have higher engagement levels.
 Indeed that means our benchmarks are somewhat biased in that direction.
 Culture Amp customers in general tend to be more engaged on average.”